a3r0id/grom-restricted-arsenals/README.md

 ### __Todos__

-> combine player's arsenal where classname is also a var that's used???
+> combine player's arsenals where both classname and variable name are used.

-> add button to open formatter in pause menu
+> add button to open formatter in pause menu.

-> add a feature that makes it easier to find compatible ammo for a specific weapon (ace's "single mag" icon option)
+> add a feature that makes it easier to find compatible ammo for a specific weapon (ace's "single mag" icon option).